+856 (0) 21 267 777

 The UXO programme has been tackling the deadly legacy of war since 1996.
 More than 25,000 hectares of land – equivalent to 250 square kilometres – have been cleared and more than 1 million items of UXO destroyed.
 This increases the safety of people in nearby communities and expands the amount of land available for food production and other development activities.

 The Resident Coordinator heads the UN system in Lao PDR and is the Resident Representative for UNDP in the country.
-Our Resident Representative is assisted by two Deputies, one for Programmes and one for Operations.
+Our Resident Representative is assisted by a Deputy Resident Representative.
 The Resident Coordinator is supported by the Head of the RC Office for UN matters.

 UNDP Lao PDR works closely with the Government of Lao PDR, through its designated UN division in the Ministry of Foreign Affairs.
-All activities falling within the Country Programme Action Plan 2012 – 2015 are nationally owned.
-These programmes are reflected in the UN Development Assistance Framework Action Plan 2012 – 2015 that includes the overall UN development assistance to Lao PDR over the coming four years. .
+All activities falling within the Country Programme Action Plan 2012 – 2016 are nationally owned.
+These programmes are reflected in the UN Development Assistance Framework Action Plan 2012 – 2016 that includes the overall UN development assistance to Lao PDR over five years. .